SummerSlam (1991)

-The 1991 SummerSlam was the fourth annual SummerSlam professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on Monday, August 26, 1991, at Madison Square Garden in New York City, New York.
+The 1991 SummerSlam was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the fourth annual SummerSlam and took place on Monday, August 26, 1991, from Madison Square Garden (MSG) in the New York City borough of Manhattan, New York.
+This was the second SummerSlam at MSG, after the inaugural 1988 event.
 Nine matches were contested at the event, including a dark match held before the live broadcast.
-This was the second event to take place in Madison Square Garden, the first since 1988.

 SummerSlam 1991 is remembered for the on-screen wedding of Randy Savage and Miss Elizabeth, dubbed "A Match Made in Heaven" by announcer Gene Okerlund.
 Savage and Elizabeth had been married in real life since December 1984.
 WWF personalities shown at the reception afterward included Bobby Heenan, Gene Okerlund, J. J. Dillon, The Undertaker, and Jake Roberts.
 The last two were uninvited guests.
 Roberts proceeded to frighten Elizabeth with his snake while Undertaker attacked Savage with an urn.

-This was contrasted with "A Match Made in Hell", the main event of the show, which was a handicap tag team match between WWF Champion Hulk Hogan and The Ultimate Warrior against Sgt.
+This was contrasted with "A Match Made in Hell", the main event of the show, which was a handicap tag team match between WWF Champion Hulk Hogan and Ultimate Warrior against Sgt.
 Slaughter, General Adnan, and Colonel Mustafa.
 It was Slaughter's final on-screen appearance as an Iraqi sympathizer, a storyline fueled by the Gulf War.

-Among the other on-screen highlights of the event was The Legion of Doom (Animal and Hawk) defeating The Nasty Boys (Brian Knobbs and Jerry Sags) to win the WWF Tag Team Championship.
+Among the other on-screen highlights of the event was the Legion of Doom (Animal and Hawk) defeating the Nasty Boys (Brian Knobbs and Jerry Sags) to win the WWF Tag Team Championship.
 The team became the only tag team in wrestling history to have held the WWF Tag Team Championship, the NWA World Tag Team Championship, and the AWA World Tag Team Championship.
-Another highlight was The Mountie Jacques Rougeau spending the night in jail after losing to The Big Boss Man Ray Traylor in a jailhouse match.
+Another highlight was The Mountie spending the night in jail after losing to Big Boss Man in a jailhouse match.

 Background

-The event was held at Madison Square Garden in New York City, New York.
+The was the second SummerSlam held at Madison Square Garden in New York City, New York, after the inaugural 1988 event.

-SummerSlam is an annual pay-per-view (PPV) produced every August by the World Wrestling Federation (WWF, now WWE) since 1988.
-Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, eventually dubbed the "Big Four".
+SummerSlam is an annual professional wrestling pay-per-view (PPV) event produced every August by the World Wrestling Federation (WWF, now WWE) since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWF's second biggest event of the year behind WrestleMania.
-The 1991 event was the fourth event in the SummerSlam chronology and was scheduled to be held on Monday, August 26, 1991, at Madison Square Garden in New York City, New York.
+The fourth SummerSlam was scheduled to be held on Monday, August 26, 1991, from Madison Square Garden (MSG) in the New York City borough of Manhattan, New York, marking the second SummerSlam at MSG, after the inaugural 1988 event.